dynatrace-oss-contrib/opentelemetry-specification/specification/common/attribute-precedence.md

 ## Considerations

 Note that this precedence is a strong suggestion, not a requirement.
-Code that transforms attributes should follow this mode of flattening, but might diverge if they have a reason to do so.
+Code that transforms attributes should follow this mode of flattening, but may diverge if they have a reason to do so.

 ## Example